stevenosloan/stevenosloan_html/source/articles/2012-10-20-run-php-on-rack.html.md

 ---
-title: A Method for Using PHP with Middleman
+title: A method for using PHP with Middleman
 date: 2012/10/20
 ---